Philippines typhoon death toll hits 375

 More than 380,000 people fled their homes and beachfront resorts as Rai slammed into the country on Thursday.

-Many wooden houses in Bohol's coastal town of Ubay were flattened and small fishing boats destroyed on the island, where a state of calamity has been declared.
+In Bohol’s coastal town of Ubay, a state of calamity has been declared, with many wooden houses flattened and fishing boats destroyed.

 A senior official at the national disaster agency said he had not expected as many deaths.